RootUser-GeetanshAditya/NyX/Writeups/hackthebox-holmes-ctf-2025-the-payload/index.md

 ---

 ## Author’s Note

-I’m Geetansh Aditya — a reverse engineer with hands-on experience in malware analysis, penetration testing, and DFIR.
-My focus is on dissecting modern threats and exposing the tactics attackers use to evade defenses.
+I am Geetansh Aditya and I participated in this CTF with Andrew Crotty, Devin Plato, Jason C Scribner and Luigi "Vibes" Rulloda.
+Together we managed 267/7085 teams.

-If you’d like to connect, collaborate, or discuss research:
+If you’d like to connect, collaborate, or discuss research with me:
 - 🌐 [LinkedIn](https://linkedin.com/in/geetansh-aditya)
 - 📩 Contact me through my website